Devashi-Choudhary/Cartoon-Character-Recognition/README.md

 # Dependencies
 Deep Learning based Cartoon Character Recognition uses [OpenCV](https://opencv.org/) (opencv==4.2.0) and Python (python==3.7).
 The model Convolution Neural Network(CNN) uses [Keras](https://keras.io/) (keras==2.3.1) on [Tensorflow](https://www.tensorflow.org/) (tensorflow>=1.15.2).
 Also, imutils==0.5.3, numpy==1.18.2, matplotlib==3.2.1, argparse==1.1 are also used.

-# Note
-I have created my own Dataset.
-I have collected the Data from Chrome and various sites like [Disney](https://www.disneyclips.com/images/donaldduck9.html).
-As of now, only 4 categories of cartoon characters (Mickey-Mouse, Donald-Duck, Minions, Pooh) are considered.
-You can create your own dataset and include more categories and save the data in `.npy` format.
-If you want to use my Dataset and pretrained model, it will come with little cost as it requires so much time to collect tha data and all preprocessing.
-Please drop a mail on devashi882@gmail.com for accessing the data and pretrained model.

 # How to execute code:

 1. You will first have to download the repository and then extract the contents into a folder.